Kintyre/ksconf/docs/source/concepts.rst

 Configuration layers
 --------------------

-The idea of configuration layers are used is shared across multiple actions in ksconf.
+The idea of configuration layers is shared across multiple actions in ksconf.
 Specifically, :ref:`combine <ksconf_cmd_combine>` is used to merge multiple layers, and the :ref:`unarchive <ksconf_cmd_unarchive>` command can be used to install or upgrade an app in a layer-aware way.